About Air Compressors.com

 The unloader valve mechanism is commonly part of a compressor pressure switch assembly.
 You can get a combo pressure-switch / unloader valve from a compressor parts supplier.

-Further, all electric motors have an inrush current when they start, and then once they are going, draw less amps.
+Further, all-electric motors have an inrush current when they start, and then once they are going, draw fewer amps.
 Some motors come with starters that are basically (if I understand my electrician friend correctly) that allow a quick boost of energy to the motor when it goes to start.
-This reduces the inrush current, and helps prevent blowing fuses or popping breakers when the motor starts.
+This reduces the inrush current and helps prevent blowing fuses or popping breakers when the motor starts.

 Your electric cutouts are shutting off the motor, but not unloading the compressed air over the piston.
 You should be using a pressure switch that’s built for compressors, and when you do, it comes complete with the unloader valve.